Sunday, December 29, 2013

 Back to the Valley of the Kings

-This is not the first time that ground penetrating radar has been used in the valley but the technology has now become much better and their hoping for the best preferably to find Kings Thutmosis II and/or Ramses VIII intact!
-That would be nice, they are also being realistic from experience from last time when digging proved that many of the anomalies from previous radar readings were natural fractures and old lighting equipment.
+This is not the first time that ground penetrating radar has been used in the valley, but the technology has now become much better, and they are hoping for the best, preferably to find King Thutmosis II and/or Ramses VIII intact!
+That would be nice, they are also being realistic, from experience from last time, when digging proved that many of the anomalies from previous radar readings were natural fractures and old lighting equipment.

 France Returns Internet Loot